 As she built the company, she began contributing tech and media content to a national publication and digital platform, which eventually led to a full-time position.

-After deciding to go in a different direction, Sequoia dissolved the first company and launched Commas, a product and service engine for growing entrepreneurs that offers exclusive access to top tech and creative resources.
+After deciding to go in a different direction, Sequoia dissolved the first company and launched Commas, a product and service engine for growing entrepreneurs that offered exclusive access to top tech and creative resources which she later rolled into Venture Capital Engine, M13.

 She has spoken all over the world about fundraising, building a tech company, using tech to create strong visual content and helping entrepreneurs understand how to stay relevant in the digital revolution.

-She also hosts various tech and media conferences and a podcast focused on technology with a pop-culture twist.
+She also hosts various tech and media conferences, a podcast and can be seen on FOX's, "Central Ave."

-In addition, when she is not talking tech, you can find her producing or directing, high-quality content behind the camera for some of the most relevant brands today.
+In addition, when she is not talking tech, you can find her producing and directing high-quality content and turning streets into runways.